hansesm/COFFEE/README.md

 2. **Students**: Submit work and receive AI feedback
 3. **Analysis**: View feedback analytics and export data

+## Credits

+This project was developed with assistance from [Claude Code](https://claude.ai/code), Anthropic's AI coding assistant.

 ## License

 See LICENSE.md for details.